- Written by Dr.Mehmet Demircioglu

 Early regret may also come from isolation.
 Some patients take a few days off work but do not prepare for the social discomfort that can follow.
 They avoid friends, avoid photos, check the mirror too often, and start treating every scab, hair, or patch as evidence of failure.

-This is why I believe proper counseling is part of the surgery.
+Proper counseling is part of the surgery.

 A patient should know that healing is visible in days, but cosmetic judgment takes months.
 If the patient does not understand this difference, anxiety can become stronger than reality.